 - Tuesday, April 27, 10am-11am - Calculating and releasing final marks

 Comprehensive technical and multimedia support is available through email, phone, or by drop-in.
 Primarily focused on the use of D2L, services include help with set up and enrolment processes, incorporating multimedia, access and technical questions.
 In addition, support is provided for other college supported education technology such as WordPress, Camtasia and Respondus.

 Support is offered to assist faculty with determining the feasibility of various educational technologies and provided support for planning, integration and roll-out.

 D2L on-demand training course

-Our D2L On-Demand Training course provides on-demand training videos for faculty who want to learn about specific tools in D2L.
+Our D2L On-Demand Training course provides on-demand training tutorials for faculty who want to learn about D2L, Collaborate, and Kaltura.

-If you are already using D2L as an instructor, click on the student tab within the My Courses widget on the My Home to get started.
-Faculty who are not currently enrolled in the D2L and would like access to the videos are advised to email email@example.com to obtain a login.
+If you are already using D2L as an instructor, click on the Training tab within the My Courses widget on the main D2L Homepage to get started.
+Faculty who are not currently enrolled in D2L and would like access to the tutorials are advised to email eLearning support at eLearning@camosun.ca to obtain a login.